Swapnil52/Blockchain/README.md

 ### Scope of improvement:

  -  Please excuse the UI.
-There's a tremendous scope of improvement there!
+There's tremendous scope of improvement there!
  -  The concept of Proof of Work and miners can be introduced

 ### Project Maintainers: